Based on The Wonderful Wizard of Oz by L. Frank Baum

 Dorothy and friends arrive at the gates of the Emerald City, where the Guardian of the Gates welcomes them to the city and gives them green glasses to wear.

-Once at a time, the group is admitted to see Oz (Great Green Walls).
-He appears to Dorothy as a great green head, to the Scarecrow as a ball of fire, to the Tin Woodman as a maidan, and to the Lion as a ferocious beast.
-The Wizard tells each one that he will only help them if they will destroy the Wicked Witch of the West.
+The group is admitted to see Oz (Great Green Walls).
+He appears as a great green head, and tells them that he will only help them if they will destroy the Wicked Witch of the West.

 The Wicked Witch spots the trespassers, and uses her golden cap for the third and final time to send the Winged Monkeys to destroy them.